Cecily-R/Cecily-R/README.md

 ### Hi there, I'm Cecily 👋

 I'm a curious and inquisitive Makers Graduate with a love for building useful things!
-Languages includes Ruby and Javascript, including React.
+Languages includes Ruby and Javascript, including React and Vue.js.